Palestinian driver rams Jerusalem station killing baby

 HAMAS BLAMED

-"Terrorist attacks like today's in Jerusalem are typical of Hamas, President (Mahmoud) Abbas's partner in the Palestinian government," Netanyahu's spokesman Mark Regev said.
+"Terrorist attacks like today's in Jerusalem are typical of Hamas, President (Mahmoud) Abbas' partner in the Palestinian government," Netanyahu's spokesman Mark Regev said.

 "This is the way in which Abu Mazen's (Abbas's) partners in government operate, the same Abu Mazen who just days ago incited to harm Jews in Jerusalem," a statement from Netanyahu's office added.